wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 ## Hosting account recovery endpoint on a different server

 With WSO2 IS 5.10.0, `accountrecoveryendpoint.war` can be configured to be hosted on WSO2 Identity Server or on a separate server.
-When migrating to 5.11.0, if you enable the tenant-qualify URL feature and host the `accountrecoveryendpoint.war` on a different server, the `identity.server.service.contextURL` configuration in the `<WEBAPP_HOME>/accountrecoveryendpoint/WEB-INF/classes/RecoveryEndpointConfig.properties` file must refer to only the server URL excluding the `/services` part as shown below.
+When migrating to 5.11.0, if you host the `accountrecoveryendpoint.war` on a different server, the `identity.server.service.contextURL` configuration in the `<WEBAPP_HOME>/accountrecoveryendpoint/WEB-INF/classes/RecoveryEndpointConfig.properties` file must refer to only the server URL excluding the `/services` part as shown below.

 ```tab="Example"
 identity.server.service.contextURL=https://localhost:9443/